jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 145 Application for different types of relief for borrower
 (1) A borrower, or a person on a borrower's behalf, may apply for 1 or more of the following:
+  (aa) relief from loan interest (see section 145A):
   (a) relief from late payment interest (see section 146):
   (ab) relief from a penalty (see section 146A):
   (b) hardship relief for the current tax year, any prior tax year, or the next tax year (see section 147):
   (c) financial relief by entry into an instalment arrangement (see section 154).
-(2) An application under subsection (1)﻿(a) must be made by notifying the Commissioner in a manner acceptable to the Commissioner.
+(2) An application under subsection (1)﻿(aa), (a), or (ab) must be made by notifying the Commissioner in a manner acceptable to the Commissioner.
 (3) An application under subsection (1)﻿(b)—
   (a) must be made by notifying the Commissioner in a manner acceptable to the Commissioner:
   (b) that relates to hardship relief for the next tax year must be made on or before 31 March in the tax year that immediately precedes the tax year for which relief is sought.
 (4) An application under subsection (1)﻿(c) must be made in accordance with section 154(1).

+**Relief from loan interest**

+### 145A Commissioner may grant relief from loan interest
+(1) This section applies if a borrower—
+  (a) has been charged with loan interest; and
+  (b) has agreed with the Commissioner an amount required to repay their consolidated loan balance in full; and (c) applies under section 145(1)﻿(aa) for relief from loan interest.
+(2) The Commissioner may, having regard to the circumstances of the case and if the Commissioner considers it equitable to do so, write off as much of the loan interest as the Commissioner considers equitable.
+(3) If loan interest is written off,—
+  (a) the borrower’s loan balance is decreased by the amount of the written-off loan interest that is loan interest that has been added to the borrower’s loan balance under section 135(2); and
+  (b) the borrower’s consolidated loan balance is decreased by the amount of the written-off loan interest that is loan interest that has been calculated and accrued under section 135(1) but not yet charged and added to the borrower’s loan balance.
+(4) The Commissioner may reverse a write-off if the amount was written off due to false or misleading information provided by the borrower.

 **Relief from late payment interest**